catherineguo/tic-tac-toe-client/README.md

 ## Planning
 Before starting to write any code, I created wireframes to visualize my tic-tac-toe game.
 It included sign in, sign up, and gameplay flows.
 You can view my wireframes here: https://imgur.com/a/E1n9UM4

+I wanted a streamlined sign in experience that wouldn't confuse the user, which is why I didn't present both Sign In and Sign Up forms at the start.

 I also wrote out some user stories:
 - As a user, I can click on an open spot on the tic tac toe board and an 'x' will appear so my move is tracked.
-- As a user, I want the computer to tell me whether or not I won/drew/lost so I don't need to figure it out myself.
+- As a user, I want the computer to tell me whether or not I won/drew so I don't need to figure it out myself.
 - As a user, I want to be able to click a button to start a new game after the current game is over so I don't have to refresh or reload the page.
 - As a user, I want to see the history of how many games I've won, tied, or lost.